 Skincare revenue relates to the distribution of ZO's skincare products in Japan.
 The skincare products are purchased from a third-party manufacturer and sold to medical offices and licensed physicians.
 The Company acts as the principal in this arrangement, as the Company determines the price to charge customers for the skincare products and controls the products before they are transferred to the customer.

-Service includes prepaid service contracts, enlighten installation, customer marketing support and labor on out-of-warranty products.
+Service includes prepaid service contracts, and labor, time and material on out-of-warranty products.

 Significant Business Trends

 The Company believes that the ability to grow revenue will be primarily impacted by the following: